mikhail-sfb/Musica/README.md

 **Purpose**:
 This join table links the `Playlists` and `Tracks` tables in a many-to-many relationship.
 A playlist can include multiple tracks, and a track can belong to multiple playlists.
 This allows users to create custom playlists without duplicating track data.

----

-### Summary

-The **Entities** section contains the core tables that store key data such as users, tracks, playlists, artists, and genres.
-The **Entities for Relations** section contains the join tables that handle many-to-many relationships, linking the main entities together.
-These relationships are necessary to model flexible and dynamic interactions, such as users liking tracks, tracks belonging to multiple genres, and playlists containing various tracks.

 ## 📚 Tools & Technologies

 <p align="left">